 « In the context of a long-standing partnership with Arkema, IFPEN is working on the formulation of high-performance adsorbents for the Eluxyl® paraxylene separation process, marketed by Axens.

-In 2017, IFPEN and Arkema finalized a new molecular sieve delivering a 140% increase in productivity compared to the previous generation, while enabling the production of ultra-pure paraxylene, highly sought-after by the chemicals industry.
-This innovation thus addresses a strong market demand.
-It also consolidates Axens’ leading position in the segment as the company that markets the Eluxyl® process included in the ParamaX® paraxylene production complex, with more than 20 units around the world.
-As a result of these successes, Arkema built a new production unit at its Honfleur plant, where the molecular sieves for the Eluxyl® process are manufactured.
-Inaugurated in April 2017, this unit has doubled the plant’s production capacity and created local jobs.
+IFPEN and Arkema are constantly improving the molecular sieve with a view to increasing productivity compared to the previous generation, while enabling the production of ultra-pure paraxylene, highly sought-after by the chemicals industry.
+These innovative sieves thus address a strong market demand.
+It also consolidates Axens’ leading position in the segment as the company that markets the Eluxyl® process included in the ParamaX® paraxylene production complex.

 Éric Lemaire, project manager, IFPEN